 Figure 6.
-Effects of pirfenidone and compound 4 on BAL fluid parameters in bleomycin-induced lung fibrosis in mice.
+Effects of pirfenidone and compound 4 on BAL (bronchoalveolar lavage) fluid parameters in bleomycin-induced lung fibrosis in mice.
 Total protein measured by BCA reagent, MCP-1, and galectin-3 in BAL fluid and serum were measured by ELISA.
 Results represent the mean ± SEM of n=8 mice per group. (* P<0.05, statistically different from bleomycin control).

-concerning the in vivo dose-response efficacy of compound 4 and how this compared to alternative anti-fibrotic agents.
+be hypothesized to possess dual anti-fibrotic effects by disrupting lattices with CD98 on M2 macrophages and with TGF-ß-RII on myofibroblasts and associated pro-fibrotic signaling.
+However, the single-dose experiment left questions unanswered concerning the in vivo dose-response efficacy of compound 4 and how this compared to alternative anti-fibrotic agents.
 Hence, we conducted a dose-response study of therapeutic administration of compound 4 in this model, in comparison with pirfenidone, one of only two recently approved drugs for treating idiopathic pulmonary fibrosis (IPF).
 Mice (n=8) received bleomycin sulphate (1.65 mg/kg intratracheally), resulting in inflammation and subsequent fibrosis development, followed by either 200 mg/kg pirfenidone twice daily orally from days 18-24 or compound 4 at 500, 150, 50 or 5 µg/kg intratracheally as a single administration every second day (days 18, 20, 22 and 24).
 Lung collagen content and histopathology was determined on day 26.
 Pirfenidone (200mg/kg) significantly reduced bleomycin-induced collagen accumulation from 670±77 to 375±53 μg collagen/lobe (P<0.01), as did 500 and 150 µg/kg of compound 4 (355±46 and 546±22 μg collagen/lobe P<0.01, P<0.03, respectively) (Figure 5).
 In addition, compound 4 at 500 and 150 µg/kg doses and pirfenidone significantly decreased the fibrosis score.
 Hence, when delivered directly into the lung, compound 4 achieves efficacy at much lower concentrations compared to orally delivered pirfenidone.
 The lower dose needed with administration of 4 could be due to the, not unexpectedly, improved lung targeting by intratracheal administration in combination with the high affinity of 4 for the target galectin-3 protein shown to be a key regulator of fibrosis biochemistry.
 Lung availability of an orally administered compound is likely to be lower than that of an intratracheally administered compound, which may at least partly explain the need for a higher dose of oral pirfenidone to achieve the same efficacy as intratracheal 4.
-Furthermore, the mechanism, and thus target affinity, of pirfenidone is not well described, which may be an additional partial explanation for the high pirfenidone dose required.
-In addition, compound 4 did not reduce protein in the BAL fluid – an indication of vascular leakage – but both pirfenidone and compound 4 reduced MCP-1 (monocyte chemoattractant protein-1) levels (Figure 6).
-Compound 4 did not produce a clear significant decrease in galectin-3 levels in BAL (bronchoalveolar lavage) fluid or serum.
+In addition, compound 4 did not reduce protein in the BAL (bronchoalveolar lavage) fluid – an indication of vascular leakage – but both pirfenidone and compound 4 reduced MCP-1 (monocyte chemoattractant protein-1) levels (Figure 6).
+Compound 4 did not produce a clear significant decrease in galectin-3 levels in BAL fluid or serum.
 The absence of a significant decrease of galectin-3 in BAL fluid is likely due to the fact that BAL fluid samples are from whole lung and not only the fibrotic area.
 As non-fibrotic tissue has a background expression of galectin-3 this will influence the total galectin-3 levels in BAL fluid samples, therefore BAL fluid galectin-3 analysis may be underestimating the actual concentration of galectin-3 in the diseased areas of the lung.

 Conclusions